 Which got us thinking – if we were enjoying practising in this way, others must be too.
 And wouldn’t it be bloody brilliant if our teachers, who are so loved by our guests, were available to them not just once or twice a year but all year round…

 So we sat down and worked it out – how we could evolve these one-off events into something a bit more permanent.
 But something very definitely Soul & Surf.

 We knew for example that we wanted to keep the SOUL very firmly at the centre of it all and that we wanted to deliver a mix of quality content to suit the different pockets of time that we’ve each got available at home.
 Online classes weren’t really working given all the different time zones at play, plus (and this was the one that really threw us for a while) we definitely didn’t want to reinvent the wheel – stick to the knitting and all that.

-Then at the end of 2020 we met the ladies at Journey Into and it all clicked into place.
 We loved what they were doing – providing teachers with the opportunity to take students on a journey with their practice (get the name now?) – and jumped on board.

 We’d offer a guided ‘At Home’ subscription service through their platform, focus our efforts on producing the very best content for it that we could, and curate it all (as we do) to deliver an ongoing programme of classes that gave you all that’s great about Soul & Surf, but in the comfort of your own home.

 Rach, Nat, Hayley and Becca are all in there, and so far this year we’ve supported subscribers with practices to help ‘keep on keeping on’ (January), develop some self-love (February) and get into some stronger practices (March).
 April is a water-themed month as we look to the future and getting back into the surf – so if you’re up for building a bit of strength, flexibility and resilience for your surfing now’s a pretty good time to join.